CptPoesn/TBC-SoftwareProject/README.md

 `our_dialogue_manader.py` same as above

-`rasa_env` conda environment to set up rasa and its prerequisites
+`rasa_env.yml` conda environment to set up rasa and its prerequisites